hezhenxing/redux-restful-api/README.md

-# redux-api
+# redux-restful-api
-The simple RESTful api wrapper
+The simple RESTful api wrapper for redux async actions